2025 Extremaduran regional election: Background

-Guillermo Fernández Vara, who had been president of Extremadura between 2007 and 2011 and again from 2015 to 2023, announced his withdrawal from regional politics after failing to secure investiture, being proposed as senator instead.
-In December 2023, Vara announced that he suffered from stomach cancer, which ultimately cost him his life two years later.
-Miguel Ángel Gallardo, president of the provincial deputation of Badajoz and regarded a critic of Prime Minister Pedro Sánchez's leadership, was elected in March 2024 as Vara's successor at the helm of the regional PSOE branch.
-In May 2025, Gallardo was indicted on charges of perverting the course of justice and influence peddling related to the allegedly illegal hiring in 2017 of Sánchez's brother in the deputation he presided over, with him seeking parliamentary immunity by becoming an Assembly member in a move that the High Court of Justice of Extremadura deemed as a law evasion; Gallardo denied any wrongdoing and suggested that he was the target of a lawfare campaign.
+Guillermo Fernández Vara, who had been president of Extremadura from 2007 to 2011 and again from 2015 to 2023, announced his withdrawal from regional politics after failing to secure investiture, being proposed as a senator instead.
+In December 2023, Vara announced that he was suffering from stomach cancer, which ultimately led to his death in October 2025.
+Miguel Ángel Gallardo, president of the provincial deputation of Badajoz and regarded as a critic of Prime Minister Pedro Sánchez's leadership, was elected in March 2024 as Vara's successor at the helm of the regional PSOE branch.
+In May 2025, Gallardo was indicted on charges of perverting the course of justice and influence peddling related to the allegedly illegal hiring in 2017 of Sánchez's brother in the deputation he presided over.
+He denied any wrongdoing and suggested that he was the target of a lawfare campaign, but his public standing was damaged by his seeking of parliamentary immunity, in a move that the High Court of Justice of Extremadura deemed to be law evasion.

 On 11 July 2024, Vox's national leader Santiago Abascal forced the break up of all PP–Vox regional governments over a controversy regarding the nationwide distribution of unaccompanied migrant minors among the autonomous communities.
 Vox's single regional minister in Guardiola's cabinet, Ignacio Higuero, quit the party in order to preserve his office, though his involvement in a resume padding scandal eventually led to his resignation in August 2025.
 Budget negotiations in the autumn of 2025 hinted at the possibility of Guardiola calling a snap election for early next year in the event of a parliamentary deadlock, which she ultimately did in an attempt to take advantage of internal polling showing a weak opposition.

 Overview

-Under the 2011 Statute of Autonomy, the Assembly of Extremadura is the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
+Under the 2011 Statute of Autonomy, the Assembly of Extremadura was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.